-New Zealand reports HFC-134a emissions from metered dose inhalers and other aerosols separately.
-Emissions from aerosols contributed 32.0 Gg CO2-e in 2008, an increase of 30.4 Gg CO2-e from the 1996 level of 1.6 Gg CO2-e.
-The use of HFCs in aerosols is not known to have occurred in New Zealand until 1994, and therefore emissions from aerosols are estimated from 1996 – the initial charge is expected to be emitted within the first two years of sale.
-In 2008, emissions from metered dose inhalers contributed 51.3 Gg CO2-e, an increase of 50.8 Gg CO2-e from the 1995 level of 0.5 Gg CO2-e.
+New Zealand reports HFC 134a emissions from metered dose inhalers and other aerosols separately.
+Aerosols accounted for 26.0 Gg CO2-e in 2007, an increase of 24.4 Gg CO2-e from the 1996 level of 1.6 Gg CO2-e.
+The use of HFCs in aerosols is not known to have occurred in New Zealand before 1996.
+In 2007, metered dose inhalers accounted for 49.6 Gg CO2-e, an increase of 49.1 Gg CO2-e from the 1995 level of 0.5 Gg CO2-e.
 The consumption of HFCs in metered dose inhalers is not known to have occurred in New Zealand before 1995.
 Aerosols and metered dose inhalers are not a key subcategory.

 Activity data on aerosol usage was provided by Arandee Ltd, the only New Zealand aerosol manufacturer using HFCs, and the Aerosol Association of Australia/New Zealand.
 Arandee Ltd also provided activity data on annual HFC use, domestic and export sales, and product loading emission rates.

 The Tier 1b method, equation 7.6 (IPCC, 2006), is used to calculate HFC 134a emissions from aerosol use in New Zealand.
 This is a mass-balance approach, based on import and sales data.
 The default emission factor of 0.50 per cent of the initial charge is applied to the sales of aerosol and metered dose inhalers.